rioki/www.rioki.org/content/posts/2011-02-16-pkg-config-minimal-fuss.md

 getting pkg-config with minimal fuss is possible.
 Let me show you how.

-What is really nice, the people at <a href="http://www.gtk.org">Gtk+</a> have all the libraries precompiled in seperate zip archives.
+What is really nice, the people at <a href="http://www.gtk.org">Gtk+</a> have all the libraries precompiled in separate zip archives.
 Head over to http://www.gtk.org/download-windows.html.
 You will need the glib <a href="http://ftp.gnome.org/pub/gnome/binaries/win32/glib/2.26/glib_2.26.
 1-1_win32.zip">run-time</a>, the gettext-runtime <a